flutter-form-builder-ecosystem/flutter_form_builder/README.md

 - [ ] For RangeSlider use Flutter provided

 ### Known Issues
-* Setting `autovalidate` to `true` validates fields immediately they're rendered even if pristine - which is the default behavior of Flutter
+* Setting `autovalidate` to `true` validates fields immediately they're rendered even if pristine - which is the default behavior in Flutter
 * Form's `reset()` doesn't clear SignaturePad - You'll be forced to clear manually

 ## SUPPORT